Tag: seafood

 Using a 1/3 measuring cup start scooping out the crab mixture

-If your making these for appetizers you can use a smaller measuring cup
+If you’re making these for appetizers you can use a smaller measuring cup

 After the mixture has been scooped out gently form them into crab cakes